Combined arms: Post-Classical warfare

-During the Middle Ages military forces used combined arms as a method of winning battles and furthering a war leader or king's long term goals.
+During the Middle Ages military forces used combined arms as a method of winning battles and furthering a war leader or king's long-term goals.
 Some historians claim that during the Middle Ages there was no strategic or tactical art to military combat.
 Kelly DeVries uses the Merriam-Webster definition of combat "as a general military engagement".
 In the pursuit of a leader's goals and self-interest tactical and strategic thinking was used along with taking advantage of the terrain and weather in choosing when and where to give battle.
 The simplest example is the combination of different specialties such as archers, infantry, cavalry (knights or shock mounted troops), and even peasant militia.
 At times, each force fought on its own and won or lost depending on the opposing military competence.
 During the Middle Ages leaders utilized a combination of these skilled and unskilled forces to win battles.
 An army that has multiple skills available can engage a larger force that incorporates mainly one or two types of troops.

 Each type of military formation – infantry, archers, cavalry, or peasants – has certain advantages that the other does not have.
 Infantry allows a force to hold ground and in the event of overwhelming enemy forces withdraw into terrain that mounted troops cannot maneuver as easily, thus negating the advantage of the horse.
 Archers provide standoff with their bows or crossbows.
 Cavalry can maneuver faster and provide fast attack before the enemy has had time to prepare defenses.
 Peasants are more numerous and cheaper on the royal coffers.
 Over the long term the army can cross-train and learn the skills of the specialties to increase combat effectiveness.
 This is known as a combat multiplier today.
 The combination of the different skills help provide a commander the flexibility to minimize risk when it comes to engagements.
 The overall objective of any military force is to fight and win, while also preserving the largest number of combatants to carry on the larger strategic aims of the king.
 This can be seen in some of the engagements during the Middle Ages.

-Examples of combined arms use in battle

-The effective use of combined arms can – in conjunction with strategic and tactical considerations – overwhelm opposing forces, even those which are numerically superior.
-The use of terrain and weather can also aid in the use of combined arms to bring about the desired results of the commander of a military force.